WHAT HOUSE WILL YOU BUILD ME?: SIX (EXCERPT OF THE TEMPLE OF GOD)

 Those who continue to practice the uncleanness of the flesh will never inherit the Kingdom of God, whether or not they name the name of Christ (Galatians 5:21).
 To believe otherwise is to be deceived.
 If we will not judge ourselves by the Word and Spirit of God, God will judge us (I Corinthians 11:31,32).

 If we are willing and obedient we will “eat the good of the land” (Isaiah 1:19).
 The Holy Spirit is dealing with the saints in the present hour and revealing to us our sins.
 Our part is to confess our sins (I John 1:7-9), obtaining forgiveness and cleansing.
 Then we are to submit ourselves to God and resist the devil (James 4:7).

-Little by little we obtain release from the bondages of the flesh and by this means enter Christ's Kingdom.
-"The Kingdom of God is not meat and drink, but righteousness, and peace, and joy in the Holy Ghost" (Romans 14:17).
+Little by little we obtain release from the bondages of the flesh and by this means enter Christ’s Kingdom.
+“The Kingdom of God is not food and drink, but righteousness, and peace, and joy in the Holy Spirit” (Romans 14:17).

 Sometimes God must heat up the furnace “seven times more than it was wont to be heated” before our bondages are burned through (Daniel 3:19; I Peter 4:1,2).

 If we examine our behavior now, by the wisdom, power, and joy of the Holy Spirit, not in the gloom and despair of self-criticism, we will not be condemned with the world (I Corinthians 11:31,32; Romans 8:13).
 It is God’s will that we be made holy through our contact with the risen Christ.